agupt295/AXIVision/README.md

 ### Running the code

-You can use the following CLI command: python final_dashboard.py
+Use the following CLI command: python final_dashboard.py